-The WHL Scholarship is guaranteed to the player through him and his parent or guardian signing a WHL Standard Player Agreement, provided he does not sign a professional hockey contract in the NHL or, in some cases, with a top-level European club.
+The WHL Scholarship is guaranteed to the player through him and his parent or guardian signing a WHL Standard Player Agreement, provided he does not sign a professional hockey contract in the NHL.
 Players are allowed to play minor professional hockey (AHL, ECHL, etc.) before he must activate his scholarship, within 18 months of his junior eligibility ending.

-The WHL is also a leading supplier to Canadian Interuniversity Sport (CIS) hockey programs.
-Each year, over 180 WHL Scholarship recipients further their education while playing elite hockey at the CIS or collegiate level.
-In addition, in partnership with the Canada West Universities Athletics Association (CWUAA), over 100 WHL Scholarship recipients each year also are awarded additional financial assistance from their university to receive Western Canada’s Premier Hockey Scholarship.
+The WHL is also a leading supplier to U SPORTS hockey programs.
+Each year, more than 200 WHL Scholarship recipients further their education while playing elite hockey at the U SPORTS or collegiate level across Canada.
+In partnership with Canada West universities, more than 125 WHL Scholarship recipients each year are also awarded additional financial assistance from their university to receive Western Canada’s Premier Hockey Scholarship.

-Each year, over 300 WHL graduate players attend post-secondary institutions on full WHL Scholarships at over 80 different institutions across North America.
-In 2015-16, a WHL-record 348 graduate players accessed their WHL Scholarship.
-Since 1993, the WHL has awarded over 5,500 scholarships to graduate players representing an investment in excess of $19 million by WHL Ownership.
-The WHL is the leading supplier of scholarships in Western Canada and offers the most comprehensive scholarship in North America.
+Each year, more than 375 WHL graduate players attend post-secondary institutions on full WHL Scholarships at over 80 different institutions across North America.
+In 2018-19, a WHL-record 405 graduate players accessed their WHL Scholarship.
+Since 1993, the WHL has awarded over 6,000 scholarships to graduate players representing an investment in excess of $25 million by WHL Club Ownership.
+The WHL is the leading supplier of scholarships in Western Canada and offers one of the most comprehensive scholarship in North America.

 Current WHL Players and Post-Secondary Education

 While playing in the WHL, all players have access to post-secondary courses through various universities, colleges, and virtual schools.
-As part of the comprehensive WHL Scholarship offered to all players, tuition and textbook costs for these courses are covered by WHL Clubs.
+As part of the comprehensive WHL education program offered to all players, tuition and textbook costs for these courses are covered by WHL Clubs.
 These costs, however, do not impact WHL Scholarship benefits available to the player upon graduating from the League.
-Each year, over 150 WHL players enroll in post-secondary courses while playing in the WHL.
+Each year, more than 150 WHL players enroll in post-secondary courses while playing in the WHL.